theSoviet1984/mini-birds-mongojs/README.md

 ## Objectives

-We're going to build a **bird-sighting** API using all four traditional CRUD operations.
+We're going to build a **bird sighting** API using all common CRUD operations.

 ## Step 1: Clone the repo